IanStroemkjaerJensen/IanStroemkjaerJensen/README.md

-    👋 Hi, I’m @Ian Stroemkjaer Jensen
+    👋 Hi, my name is @Ian
-    👀 I’m interested in full-stack software development 🌱 I’m currently working with C#, React & Typescript 💞️ I’m looking for opportunities to work on cool projects and build with purpose 📫 Contact me on Linkedin https://www.linkedin.com/in/ian-str%C3%B8mkj%C3%A6r-jensen/
+    👀 I’m interested in full-stack software development, cybersecurity and IT in general 🌱 I’m currently working with C#, React, NextjsC# & Typescript 💞️ I’m looking for opportunities to help work on cool projects 📫 Contact me on Linkedin https://www.linkedin.com/in/ian-str%C3%B8mkj%C3%A6r-jensen/

 <!--